abhimamg/AgePrediction/README.md

-# AgePrediction
+# Age and Gender Prediction

-First pass model has been developed using `shufflenet_v2_x1_0` from pytorch.models.
+Model developed using `shufflenet_v2_x1_0` from pytorch.models.
 The model has been trained for 100 epochs.
 Data split is `90%` training and `10%` validation.

 The model performance is:
 | Parameter | Value |